-The person is at the centre of planning
+The person is at the kentre of planning

-Person Centred Planning will focus on the person.
-The person will be in control of the planning process.
+Person Centred Planning should focus on the person.
+The person should be in control of the planning process.
 This will mean different things for different people depending on their support requirements.
-People who know the person and care about them will actively listen to what the person is wanting for now and for the future.
-Others will need to learn the person's way of communicating so that they can listen to what the person is saying.
+People who know the person and care about them must actively listen to what the person is wanting for now and for the future.
+Others must learn the person's way of communicating so that they can listen to what the person is saying.

 The person will facilitate their own plan, lead the meeting and show others how to support them to have a better life.
 Some individuals will need a lot of support over a long time before they will trust others enough to communicate their choices.
-Each person can have a part in planning their own future.
-Has the person decided who is part of their planning circle?
+Each person can have a part in planning their own future